lifuhuang/stat-learning/README.md

-LIFLIB
+stat-learning
 ====
-Collection of machine learning algorithms implemented in Python.
+Collection of statistical machine learning algorithms implemented in Python.